carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 ### Deploying documentation using Github pages

-- set up inside your GitHub repository
+- GitHub pages can be setup inside your GitHub repository
-- automatically deploys your Sphinx-generated documentation
+- It automatically deploys your Sphinx-generated documentation.
+Or in other words it creates a website for you that renders your documentation.

 ::: instructor
 You can show the example documentation deployed on GitHub pages here: https://esciencecenter-digital-skills.github.io/good-practices-documentation-example/